 By Bjorn Fehrm

 April 20, 2017, ©.
-Leeham Co: We will start the series on keeping airliners operational by discussing how the structure is kept fit.
+Leeham Co: We will start the second article in series on keeping airliners operational by discussing how the structure is kept fit.

 There are three areas that are more key to flight safety of an airliner than others.
 The aircraft’s structure, the engines (already discussed) and the flight control system.
 We will start with the structure.